ArshilHapani/python_helpers/README.md

         with open(name, "w") as file:
             file.write(request.text)
+            print("File downloaded...")

 ```

 Copy the above function and paste it in your colab notebook and use it to download the helper function from this repo or any other repo.

 Checkout `downloadFile.py` for raw function code.

+**Note**: My indentation may be different then yours so please make sure to correct it before using it.